The First Congregational Church

 • A period of getting acquainted will be required.
 You may belong to the Church as a lay member while getting acquainted.
 If, after getting acquainted, you still wish to join the coven and we feel that you are compatible, you may be invited to participate further.
 We follow traditional Wiccan " year and a day " apprenticeship periods for dedication and initiations.

-• We are not the "fluffy bunny" coven you now read about in half a hundred popular books.
+• We are not like what you see in Hollywood films, nor are we the "fluffy bunny" coven you now read about in half a hundred popular books.
 The real Craft honors the dark as well as the light, for the new moon is naught but the other side of the full moon.
 If you are only looking for "enlightenment" perhaps you might look elsewhere.

 • It is hard to get in and easy to get out.